wale-lvl/ddos-simulation/README.md

 # DDoS Attack Simulation

-I Simulated a TCP SYN Flood DDoS attack on a local Apache web server using `hping3`, and analyzed traffic with `Wireshark`.
+I simulated a TCP SYN Flood DDoS attack on a local Apache web server using `hping3`, and analyzed traffic with `Wireshark`.

 ## Tools Used